Jrue Holiday

 Jrue Randall Holiday (/druː/ DROO; born June 12, 1990) is an American professional basketball player for the Portland Trail Blazers of the National Basketball Association (NBA).
 He played college basketball for one season with the UCLA Bruins before being selected by the Philadelphia 76ers in the first round of the 2009 NBA draft with the 17th overall pick.

-Holiday played four seasons with Philadelphia before being traded to the New Orleans Pelicans in 2013.
+Holiday played four seasons with the Philadelphia 76ers before being traded to the New Orleans Pelicans in 2013.
 In 2020, he was traded to the Milwaukee Bucks and won his first NBA championship with the team in 2021.
 Holiday was later traded to the Boston Celtics via the Portland Trail Blazers in 2023 and won his second NBA championship with the team in 2024 before being traded back to Portland in the 2025 offseason.
 Holiday is a two-time NBA All-Star and six-time NBA All-Defensive Team member.
 He also won a gold medal with the 2020 and 2024 U.S. Olympic teams.
-Holiday is widely regarded as one of the best defensive guards in NBA history.

 Early life

-Holiday was born to Shawn and Toya (née DeCree) Holiday.
+Holiday was born to Shawn & Toya (née DeCree) Holiday.
 His parents both played college basketball at Arizona State, where Toya was named Pac-10 Player of the Year in 1982.
 Holiday attended Campbell Hall School in the Los Angeles district of Studio City, California.
 As a senior, he averaged 25.9 points, 11.2 rebounds, 6.9 assists, 4.8 steals per game.
 The team went 31–5 and won the California Division IV state title.
 Holiday was rated the No. 1 point guard and the No. 2 overall prospect in the Class of 2008 by Rivals.com.
 He was named the 2008 Gatorade National Player of the Year and a Parade first-team All-American.
 Holiday also played in the McDonald's All-American Game, tallying 14 points, five rebounds, three assists, and five steals.
 Off the court, he was a member of Campbell Hall's gospel choir, the percussion section leader in the school's orchestra, and the manager of the school's girls' tennis team.